Calling All Girls!

 What will you do at Girls Night Out?

-We’ll start with a VIP welcome reception, including mocktails and appetizers at the Kramer IMAX Theatre, followed by a viewing of the IMAX film Dream Big: Engineering Our World.
+We’ll start with a VIP welcome reception, including mocktails at the Kramer IMAX Theatre, followed by a viewing of the IMAX film Dream Big: Engineering Our World.
 After the film you’ll meet a variety of women working as professional engineers, ask questions, and work together on an innovation challenge.

-Does your child, or do you know a student. who excels in creative thought and problem solving?
+Does your child, or do you know a student who excels in creative thought and problem solving?
 One that wants to help others in a meaningful way?

 Join professional engineers in an exciting night of exploration and real world problem solving.
 Meet women working in engineering fields, watch Dream Big: Engineering Our World in IMAX, and take part in a hands-on problem solving challenge.